crystal-xu/KBEnrichment/README.md

 # Acknowledgement

-We acknowledge that the initial ideas own to the authors of following officially published reference papers and released code.
+We acknowledge that the initial models and source code own to the authors of the following officially published papers and released code we referred to.

 We also referred to the descriptions of these open source repositories for the write-up of this README file.